Strike-Day Camps & Programs In The Bow Valley: Week of Oct 6

 With the potential teachers’ strike set to begin Monday, Oct 6, several local groups are stepping up with day camps and expanded programs so parents can keep kids busy, safe, and active.

-The Tim Hortons Children’s Ranch, located off Highway 40 in Kananaskis, is launching a special four-day strike camp to support families during the school closure.
+The Tim Hortons Children’s Ranch, located off Highway 40 in Kananaskis has launched special strike camp to support families during the school closure.

 Cost: $200 total for the four days ($50/day)